5 Best Free AI YouTube Shorts Makers (Tested & Ranked)

 - Auto-captions and speaker detection

-- Good for repurposing existing content
+- Good for repurposing existing content at scale

 - Free plan limited to 3 clips per upload